developertyrone/picgroup/README.md

 # picgroup
-Stupid small GoLang programme to grouping the image automatically by YM or Y
+Stupid small GoLang program to grouping the image automatically by YM or Y